-The faculty strive to create a supportive rather than competitive educational environment.
+The CCP Program faculty strive to create a supportive rather than competitive educational environment.
 Students from diverse backgrounds and experiences, and of demonstrated academic and professional potential, are selected from a large applicant pool.
-It is assumed from the outset that students have the ability to complete graduate study, and the program stresses the positive development of competent individuals.
+It is assumed from the outset that students have the ability to complete graduate study, and the program stresses the positive development of competent professionals in psychology.